EchoMAV/docs/docs/echopilot_ai.md

 ### Advanced Jetson Flashing

-As mentioned above, flashing a standard image may cause HDMI errors in the serial console.
-To remove these warnings, it is necessary to build Linux4Tegra (L4T) from source and update the dts files to disable the hdmi subsystem.
+As mentioned above, flashing a standard image will keep the SD Card from working and may cause console errors related to the HDMI subsystem.
+To remove these warnings and enable the SD Card, it is necessary to build Linux4Tegra (L4T) from source and update the dts files to disable the hdmi subsystem.
 The instructions for doing so are below:

 ```
 Instructions Coming Soon